 When Thomas Jefferson and James Madison later fought for 'separation of church and state' they did so to defend the Danbury Baptists from religious persecution; indeed it is in Jefferson's letters to them that the phrase 'separation of church and state' originates as it is nowhere to be found in the U.S. Constitution.
 Jefferson and Madison both based their respective legislation on religious freedom on the belief that a Creator gives rights to man, and said so in their own legislation.

 Furthermore, early state constitutions and charters lay to rest any doubt that the U.S. began a Christian nation.
 Not only do all 50 state constitutions reference God's authority, but the early 13 colonies all show clear evidence of Christian origins as well, and at least 8 of them even prohibited non-Christians from running for public office in their 1770s state constitutions.
+The fact that most of the original 13 states required public officials to be Christians definitively proves beyond all shadow of a doubt that America began a Christian nation.

 - 1 Penn and Williams' Peaceful Colonies